MaheshAndurthi/AboutMe-Angular-Test/README.md

 An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.

 It intercepts Angular Http and HttpClient requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

-Demo apps that need to simulate CRUD data persistence operations without a real server.
-You won't have to build and start a test server.

-Whip up prototypes and proofs of concept.

 ### UI Begins With Home Page